2024

 The book:

-is now available from book sellers.
-Chapter 13: Living through downward
+book sellers.
+Chapter 13: Living through downward causation: from

-causation: from molecules to ecosystems by Keith D. Farnsworth, George
+molecules to ecosystems by Keith D. Farnsworth, George F. R. Ellis and

-F. R. Ellis and Luc Jaeger, is an extended explanation of our ideas on
+Luc Jaeger, is an extended explanation of our ideas on downward

-downward causation as they apply to living systems.
+causation as they apply to living systems.

 Our latest statement on